-Proceedings of the International Conference on Computational and Mathematical Methods in Science and Engineering, CMMSE-2005 Alicante, June, 27-30, 2005, pp. 1-??.
-Optimization of SO_2 and NO_x emissions in Thermal Plants L. Bayón; J.M.
-Grau; M.M.
-Ruiz and P.M.
-Suárez Department of Mathematics, University of Oviedo, Spain e-mail: bayon@uniovi.es Abstract This paper presents an environmental dispatch algorithm in a hydrothermal system and addresses the problem of minimization of emissions of SO2 and NO_x caused by the operation of thermal plants.
+Journal of Mathematical Chemistry, Vol. 40, No. 1, July 2006 (© 2006) DOI: 10.1007/s10910-006-9127-4 Optimization of SO_2 and NO_x emissions in thermal plants L. Bayón, J.M.
+Grau, M.M.
+Ruiz, and P.M.
+Suárez Department of Mathematics, University of Oviedo, Campus de Viesques, E-33203 Gijón, Spain E-mail: bayon@uniovi.es This paper presents an environmental dispatch algorithm in a hydrothermal system and addresses the problem of minimization of emissions of SO2 and NO_x caused by the operation of thermal plants.
 Several models have been used to represent the emissions function.
-In this paper we first construct a quadratic model for both emissions: $E(P) = \alpha + \beta P + \gamma P^2$ where P is the power generated and the parameters were computed via the least square criteria from several tests at thermal plants.
+In this paper, we first construct a quadratic model for both emissions: $E(P) = \alpha + \beta P + \gamma P^2$, where P is the power generated and the parameters were computed via the least-square criteria from several tests at thermal plants.
 We shall see that the problem consists in the minimization of a functional F(z) within the set of piecewise C^1 functions that satisfy boundary conditions and non-holonomic inequality constraints.
 An optimal control technique is applied and Pontryagin's theorem is employed.
-The algorithm proposed is easily implemented using the Mathematica © Package and is applied to a sample system to illustrate the results obtained.
-Key words: Emissions, Optimization, Control Problem, Hydrothermal MSC 2000: 49J24 1 Introduction Electric power systems are traditionally operated in such a way that the total fuel cost is minimized regardless of the emissions produced.
-Subsequent to the coming into force of the Kyoto Protocol of the UNO Framework Agreement on Climatic Change on February 16 2005, increasing requirements aimed at environmental protection have given rise to the need for alternative strategies.
-For our hydrothermal problem, it is well known (Table I) that the most important pollutant emissions are: sulphur dioxide (SO2) and, to a lesser degree, oxides of nitrogen emissions (NO_x) .
+The algorithm proposed is easily implemented using the Mathematica Package and is applied to a sample system to illustrate the results obtained.
+KEY WORDS: emissions, optimization, control problem, hydrothermal Mathematics Subject Classification (2000): MSC 49J24, MSC 49M20, MSC 80A25 1.
+Introduction Electric power systems are traditionally operated in such a way that the total fuel cost is minimized regardless of the emissions produced.
+Subsequent to the coming into force of the Kyoto Protocol of the UNO Framework Agreement on Climatic Change on February 16, 2005, increasing requirements aimed at environmental protection have given rise to the need for alternative strategies.
+For our hydrothermal problem, it is well known (table 1) that the most important pollutant emissions are: sulphur dioxide (SO2) and, to a lesser degree, oxides of nitrogen emissions (NO_x).
+Henceforth, we shall refer to coal- and oil-fired thermal plants, considering those that employ gas to a lesser extent, since they pollute much less.
+In this study, we shall minimize the emissions of SO_2 and NO_x , the reactions of which we shall now go on to analyze.
+Sulphur dioxide (SO2): This is formed by the combustion of the S present in the coal and fuel oil in percentages that vary between 0.1 and 5%.
+SO2 is a Corresponding author.

+Emissions of 1000 MW thermal

 Pollutant Coal Oil Gas

 Particles 5 0.8 0.5

 SO_2 150 60 0.015

-NO_x 23 25 13
+SO_2 NO_x 23 25 13

-CO 0.25 0.009 -
+CO 0.25 0.009

+Table 1

-Table I. Emissions of 1000 Mw thermal plant (thousands of Tn/year).
+Emissions of 1000 Mw thermal plant thousands of Tn/year.

-Henceforth, we shall refer to coal- and oil-fired thermal plants, considering those that employ gas to a lesser extent, since they pollute much less.
-In this study, we shall minimize the emissions of SO_2 and NO_x , the reactions of which we shall now go on to analyze.
-Sulphur dioxide (SO2).
-This is formed by the combustion of the S present in the coal and fuel oil in percentages that vary between 0.1 and 5%.
-SO2 is a colorless gas that is an irritant at concentrations above 3 ppm.
-SO2 may form SO3 in the atmosphere as a result of photochemical action, as well as owing to the catalysis of particles in suspension.
-Together with atmospheric humidity, SO2 makes up between 5 and 20% of urban aerosols, thus increasing the corrosive power of the atmosphere, reducing visibility and provoking acid rain.
-It is thought that more than 90% of the production of sulphur oxides in the northern hemisphere is anthropogenic in origin, the global amount of yearly emissions being $100 - 1000 \ GKg$.
-More than 50% of SO2 is produced in thermal power plants, the main reactions being: $$\begin{array}{ll} S+O_2 \longrightarrow SO_2 & 2SO_2+O_2+[cat] \longrightarrow 2SO_3 \\ 2SO_2+2H_2O+O_2+[cat] \xrightarrow{} 2H_2SO_4 & SO_3+H_2O \longrightarrow H_2SO_4 \end{array}$$ Fe and Mn chlorides and sulphates acting as a catalyser in ().
+colorless gas that is an irritant at concentrations above 3 ppm.
+SO_2 may form SO_3 in the atmosphere as a result of photochemical action, as well as owing to the catalysis of particles in suspension.
+Together with atmospheric humidity, SO_2 makes up between 5 and 20% of urban aerosols, thus increasing the corrosive power of the atmosphere, reducing visibility and provoking acid rain.
+It is thought that more than 90% of the production of sulphur oxides in the northern hemisphere is anthropogenic in origin, the global amount of yearly emissions being 100-1000 Gkg.
+More than 50% of SO_2 is produced in thermal power plants, the main reactions being: $$\begin{split} & S + O_2 \longrightarrow SO_2, \qquad 2SO_2 + O_2 + [cat] \longrightarrow 2SO_3, \\ & 2SO_2 + 2H_2O + O_2 + [cat] \stackrel{}{\longrightarrow} 2H_2SO_4, \qquad SO_3 + H_2O \longrightarrow H_2SO_4. \end{split}$$ Fe and Mn chlorides and sulphates acting as a catalyser in ().